IMM9O/css-masterclass-curriculum/README.md

 ## Where to go next?

-In general i found this blogs, newsletter or courses the best resources to learn css in specific and web development in general and for those who prefer paid courses i list for you the best paid courses available on the web.
+In general, I found this blogs, newsletter or courses the best resources to learn CSS in specific and web development in general and for those who prefer paid courses I list for you the best-paid courses available on the web.

 - Blogs